RodriguesMarllon/bet-metrics/README.md

 # Bet Metrics API

 Welcome to the **Bet Metrics API**\!
-This is a REST API designed for managing and analyzing sports betting data, built with Node.js, Express, and TypeScript.
+This is a REST API designed for managing and analyzing sports betting data, built with Node.js, Fastify, and TypeScript.

 Currently, the API supports all CRUD (Create, Read, Update, Delete) operations for bets, using a local JSON file as a data store for rapid development.